Cook Children's Medical Center: History

 The first children's hospital in the area began with the organization of the Fort Worth Free Baby Hospital on March 21, 1918.
 The hospital opened its doors with only 30 beds.
 A second floor was added in 1922 to include care for older children and adolescents and the hospital was eventually renamed The Fort Worth Children's Hospital.

 In 1961, the hospital was expanded to a new location to support the influx of children due to the polio outbreak.
 In 1985, the hospital merged with Cook Children's Hospital to become Fort Worth Children's Medical Center, and in 1989, the facility was renamed Cook Children's Medical Center.
 Since 1995, the medical center has been a part of the Cook Children's Health Care system.
 A not-for-profit organization, the system comprises eight companies, including the Medical Center, Physician Network, Home Health, Northeast Hospital, Pediatric Surgery Center, Health Plan, Health Services Inc., and Health Foundation.

+In 2006, Garth Brooks donated 4.5 million dollars for a new MRI machine.
+It was first used on February 20, 2007.

 When Hurricane Katrina first hit New Orleans in August 2005, Cook Children's (along with other hospitals) sent helicopters and personnel to Tulane Medical Center, Ochsner, and CHNOLA in order to help evacuate pediatric patients from the hospital.

 Today, Cook Children's is one of the largest pediatric health care systems in the southwest with over 1 million patient encounters each year through its more than 60 pediatric medical offices and specialty clinics.

 Cook Children's 430-bed medical center includes a level IV neonatal intensive care unit, providing the highest level of care possible for micro-preemies, premature babies, newborns and infants.
 Cook Children's emergency department was expanded in 2016 and sees over 120,000 patients each year.
 With the expansion of the new south tower in 2017, the medical opened a pediatric behavioral health center with inpatient and outpatient services to address the shortage the nation faces in mental and behavioral health programs for children and adolescents.
 The nationally accredited heart center also expanded its cardiac intensive care unit and cardiothoracic surgery unit and added its 3-D technology lab.